 “I was creating a mystery plot, but at the same time I was solving a mystery.” —Kermit Roosevelt

 Like Roosevelt, the protagonist Cash Harrison begins as a young idealistic lawyer from a prominent family who believes the government can do no wrong.
 Following the Japanese attack on Pearl Harbor, he is rejected for military service but finds another way to serve his country: he becomes a clerk to Supreme Court Justice Hugo Black.
 He never imagines the murder and conspiracy he’ll find in the corridors of power, a place where no one can be trusted and justice is secondary to personal gain.
-As Cash pursues a covert investigation to uncover the truth, he finds himself alone on a perilous path that leads him to Japanese American internment camps and one of the most disturbing and significant constitutional issues ever to face the Supreme Court.
+As Cash pursues a covert investigation to uncover the truth, he finds himself alone on a perilous path that leads him to Japanese American internment camps, and one of the most significant constitutional issues ever to face the Supreme Court.
 Government justifications are widely accepted by a nation in fear, yet Cash can’t overlook the truth.
 When he discovers the cover-ups and lies surrounding the internment, he finds the fate of tens of thousands of Americans in his hands.
 How far will he go to see justice?
-Will he stand by his principles and his belief in a country “of the people, by the people, for the people” or stand by those of his inner circle?
+Will he stand by his principles and his belief in a country “of the people, by the people, for the people,” or stand by those of his inner circle?
 A true American hero, Cash Harrison is one of the great literary characters of our time.